Students are required to maintain a 3.0 GPA for the MPA and MA Global Affairs, and a 2.75 for MAS, MSSA and MCHSA.

 - Within the first three weeks of the start of the following full semester (fall or spring) in which the grade is received, the student shall have informally appealed the grade to the instructor.
 If no resolution of the matter results to the student’s satisfaction, the student may initiate the following formal appeal process.

-- The student shall request in writing a meeting with the School Director concerning the grade in question.
+- The student shall request in writing a meeting with the School Director or designee concerning the grade in question.

-- The Director shall report to the student on the resolution of the appeal within two weeks of that meeting.
+- The Director or designee shall report to the student on the resolution of the appeal within two weeks of that meeting.

 - If the issue is not resolved to the student’s satisfaction, the student has one week to appeal in writing to the School Director.

-- The Director (or a designated substitute) shall review the entire matter with the student, the faculty member and/or the academic supervisor involved.
+- The Director (or designee) shall review the entire matter with the student, the faculty member, and/or the academic supervisor involved.

-- If the Director believes that an erroneous grade may be the case, the Director shall attempt to resolve the issue with the instructor.
-If, however, resolution is not achieved, the Director shall refer the case to the Ad Hoc Grade Appeal Committee.
+- If the Director or designee believes that an erroneous grade may be the case, the Director or designee shall attempt to resolve the issue with the instructor.
+If, however, resolution is not achieved, the Director or designee shall refer the case to the Ad Hoc Grade Appeal Committee.

-- The committee is expected to convene within two weeks after receipt of the Director’s referral.
+- The committee is expected to convene within two weeks after receipt of the referral.

 - Each Ad Hoc Grade Appeal Committee shall consist of faculty selected by the Director, and a professional staff person selected by the Dean of Students.